Smoke + Mirrors

 Smoke + Mirrors is the second studio album by American pop rock band Imagine Dragons.
 The album was recorded during 2014 at the band's home studio in Las Vegas, Nevada.
-Self-produced by members of the band along with English hip-hop producer Alexander Grant, known by his moniker Alex da Kid, the album was released by Interscope Records and Grant's Kidinakorner label on February 17, 2015, in the United States.
+Self-produced by members of the band along with English hip-hop producer Alex da Kid, the album was released by Interscope Records and Grant's Kidinakorner label on February 17, 2015, in the United States.

 The album received generally mixed reviews from music critics upon release.
 However, it debuted at number one on the Billboard 200 in the United States, moving more than 172,000 units (becoming their only album to date to debut at number one), and also debuted at number one on the UK Albums Chart and the Canadian Albums Chart.
 It has since been certified gold in the United States, United Kingdom, Mexico, and Brazil.
-Three official singles have been released from the standard version of the album: "I Bet My Life", "Gold" and "Shots".
-As of July 2017 the album has sold over 1,000,000 copies in the US.
+The album was supported by three singles: "I Bet My Life", "Gold" and "Shots".
+As of December 2024, the album has sold over 2,000,000 copies in the US.

+The band released a compilation album of fourteen previously unreleased demos from Smoke + Mirrors to commemorate its tenth anniversary.
+The album, Reflections (from the Vault of Smoke + Mirrors), was released on February 21, 2025 and preceded by the promotional single "Monica".

 Background

 In 2012, Imagine Dragons released their debut studio album Night Visions.
 The album, produced by the band along with Alexander Grant and Brandon Darner, launched the band into international mainstream commercial success, charting within the top ten of 14 national record charts, in addition to charting on eight others.
 Certified Platinum by seven national music associations, including 2× Platinum in the United States by the RIAA and 3× Platinum in Canada by Music Canada, the album was initially met with first week sales in excess of 83,000 copies, the highest charting for a debut rock album since 2006.
 The album was also nominated for the 2014 Juno Award for International Album of the Year.

 The band released six singles during the Night Visions album cycle in 2012 and 2013, five of which charted on the Billboard Hot 100.
-"Radioactive," a 2013 single, sold more than nine million singles in the United States, spending more than 1 year consecutively on the Billboard Hot 100.
+"Radioactive," a 2013 single, sold more than nine million singles in the United States, spending more than one year consecutively on the Billboard Hot 100.
 Peaking at no. 3 on the chart, it also broke the record for the longest run into the top five and is the best-selling rock single on the Nielsen SoundScan running list of best-selling rock tracks in digital history.
 Billboard listed the band as one of "2012's Brightest New Stars" and later "The Breakout Band of 2013."